pipeline-tools/gusty-demo/README.md

 - Jobs are defined using `.yml` files.

+- All DAGs have two items in the `airflow/dags` folder:

+    1. **A `.py` DAG definition file** - This defines the DAG.
+The DAG's name is determined by the file name.
+    2. **A folder for `.yml` job definition files** - The folder should be named the same as its corresponding DAG definition file.

 - All operators:

     - Are explicitly defined by users, and located in `airflow/dags/utils/operators`.